 Be aware of Delaware’s seasonal restrictions on open burning.
 Open burning restrictions are in effect throughout Delaware from May 1-Sept.
 30 to help avoid ozone and other air quality problems.

-For information about clean energy and issues of climate change, contact the Division of Energy and Climate: 302.735.3480
+For information about clean energy and issues of climate change, contact the Division of Climate, Coastal and Energy: 302-735-3480